Aguayus/AguayusShieldEncryption/README.md

  ## How thats work ?
  ![Aguayus Process](Aguayus%20Diagram.png)

- Ok at now how I can recover to obtaine the original encrypted data an decrypted normaly with the correct key?
+ Ok at now how I can recover to obtain the original encrypted data to decrypted normaly with the correct key?
 Sorry but thats is a secret ;)

  I know that the output looks like Base64 but if you decoded, you discovered that looks like base64 but is not a real base64.

- Here is the
- [Documentation](https://app.swaggerhub.com/apis/ADMIN_150/AguayusShieldEncryption/1.0.0) in case offline or not working you can download [AguayusApi.yaml](https://raw.githubusercontent.com/Aguayus/AguayusShieldEncryption/main/AguayusApi.yaml)
+ Here is the Api [Documentation](https://app.swaggerhub.com/apis/ADMIN_150/AguayusShieldEncryption/1.0.0) in case offline or not working you can download [AguayusApi.yaml](https://raw.githubusercontent.com/Aguayus/AguayusShieldEncryption/main/AguayusApi.yaml)

  Here is the [Postman Collection](https://raw.githubusercontent.com/Aguayus/AguayusShieldEncryption/main/Aguayus.postman_collection.json)